AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 ### File System Based Upload and Installation {#file-system-based-upload-and-installation}

-You can forego Package Manager altogether when installing packages by using the filesystem of AEM on your local development machine so that packages are uploaded and installed automatically by AEM.
+You can forego Package Manager altogether when installing packages.
+AEM can detect packages placed in a specific location on the local filesystem of the host machine and upload and install them automatically.

-1. In your local AEM installation there is a `crx-quicksart` folder alongside with your jar and `license.properties` file.
+1. Under the AEM installation folder, there is a `crx-quicksart` folder alongside the jar and `license.properties` file.
 Create a folder named `install` under `crx-quickstart` resulting in the path `<aem-home>/crx-quickstart/install`.

 1. In this folder, add your packages.
 They will automatically be uploaded and installed on your instance.